VisionMobileLtd/tool-guidelines/README.md

 ## DE.com Tool Submission Guidelines

-In order to submit your tool or service to DeveloperEconomics.com, please provide the following information on your company and product.
+Please provide the following information to submit your tool or service to DeveloperEconomics.com.

-#### Product
+#### Product info

 * `Logo` your product logo in high quality format (preferably eps)
 * `Title` your product title